lfaoro/Cast/README.md

 ## Credits

 > We all stand on the shoulders of giants across many open source communities.
 I’d like to thank the communities and projects that every day establish our inspiration.

-## Security Disclosure
-If you believe you have identified a security vulnerability with Cast, you should report it as soon as possible via email to security@lfaoro.com.
-Please do not post it to a public issue tracker.

 ## License
 Cast is released under the [MIT License](<LICENSE.md>)